STFUjs/STFU/README.md

 🌑🌑✖️: Whatevers 〰️ + Bits & Iterator Multiples
 🌑🌕✖️: Turns & Slots + Parts & Wholes

-🌑🌑🌑: ↕️{ Whatevers 〰️{Bits,Control Symbols,Expanders}, Implementation }
+🌑🌑🌑: ↕️{ Whatevers 〰️{Bits,Control Symbols,Expanders}, Implementation "cube" "ball" "true" "show" & "flow"}
 🌑🌑🌕: ↕️{Turn of Index, Slots of Information} Any Whatevers 〰️ 🌑🌕🌑: ↕️{Count of Single Bits, Iterator:Multiples} bits & bit structures Compositor 🌑🌕🌕: ↕️{Parts, Wholes} of Bits or 〰️ such as fractional 1/(2^n) or 2^n

+Implementation includes STFU LINE with an accessable "line" of bits or "outgoing" "line" of bits.
+Typically "wire" interfaces in the implementation, the Universal cache of STFU's, or the Declared Profile for the BALL CUBE FLOW and SHOW.
+See 00🤯💡🌕🌑🌑🌑

 🌕❌✖️: STFU Declarations and Composits
 Includes the Wrap Symbol's Types in both Connected Control Symbols and actual data.